-One important aspect of the current retreat phase in Greenland is the role of climate forcing on melting costal areas of Greenland.
+One important aspect of the current retreat phase in Greenland is the role of climate forcing on melting coastal areas of Greenland.
 In Greenland, ice mass change is regulated by two climate factors, atmospheric forcing [Zwally et al., 2002; Hall et al., 2008] and oceanic forcing [van de Wal et al., 2008; Holland et al., 2008; Hanna et al., 2009; Straneo et al., 2010, 2012, 2013; Seale et al., 2011].
 Atmospheric forcing can affect surface mass balance (SMB) by changing either or both the snow accumulation rate and the ablation rate.
 Also, melt water can influence the basal sliding rate.
 Oceanic forcing can increase submarine melting of marine-terminating outlet glaciers, resulting in rapid changes in calving rate, and inducing dynamic changes upstream, including glacier acceleration and thinning [Straneo et al., 2013].
-GRACE satellite data documents mass loss in Greenland over the last decade, and for West Greenland, clearly shows that loss is concentrated along the coast [Wouters et al., 2008].
+GRACE satellite data documents mass loss in Greenland over the last decade, and for West Greenland, clearly shows that loss is concentrated along the coast [e.g., Wouters et al., 2008].
 Unfortunately these data lack the spatial resolution to investigate melting at the scale of individual drainage basins.
 However, coastal uplift as measured by GPS is sensitive to ice loss at this scale, which allows assessment of the influence of local climate conditions on melting.
-In my dissertation, both short term and long term surface deformation processes measured by GPS will be utilized to understand the climatic forcing on mass loss.
-What is the driving force for the recent accelerating phase of Greenland Ice Sheet?
-What is the relative contribution of oceanic versus atmospheric forcing on coastal melting at the scale of individual drainage basins?
-Those questions will be discussed in my dissertation by using GPS data combing with other oceanographic and meteorological data.
+In my dissertation, both short term and long term surface deformation processes measured by GPS is utilized to understand the climatic forcing on mass loss.
+What are the main driving forces for recent accelerated mass loss of Greenland Ice Sheet?
+What is the relative contribution of oceanic versus atmospheric forcing on coastal melting?
+Those questions will be discussed in my dissertation by using GPS data combined with other oceanographic and meteorological data.

-The second work (Chapter 4) focuses on using GRACE data to estimate the recent freshwater flux from Greenland and investigating its impact on the Atlantic Meridional Overturning Circulation (AMOC).
-The AMOC is a major ocean circulation driven by density differences in the Atlantic Ocean, which is a key component of the global climate system.
-Both theoretical and numerical studies show that the AMOC is sensitive to freshwater balance [Stommerl, 1961; Rooth, 1982, Rahmstorf, 1995, Stoufer et al., 2006].
-There is significant evidence that the past abrupt climate changes were linked with changes in the AMOC in response to changes in the freshwater budget [Manabe and Souffer, 1993; 1995, Clack et al., 2002].
-Recent anthropogenic warming and accelerated melting of the Greenland ice sheet leads to a general freshening of the North Atlantic, raising the concern that the AMOC may have been disrupted.
+Chapter Four uses GRACE data to estimate the recent freshwater flux from Greenland and investigates its impact on the Atlantic Meridional Overturning Circulation (AMOC).
+The AMOC is a major mode of ocean thermo-haline circulation.
+It is driven by density differences in the Atlantic Ocean, and is a key component of the global climate system.
+Both theoretical and numerical studies show that the AMOC is sensitive to freshwater balance, because of the strong influence on sea water density [Stommerl, 1961; Rooth, 1982, Rahmstorf, 1995, Stoufer et al., 2006].
+Past abrupt climate changes have been linked with changes in the AMOC in response to changes in the freshwater budget [Manabe and Souffer, 1993; 1995, Clack et al., 2002].
+Recent anthropogenic warming and accelerated melting of the Greenland ice sheet is leading to a general freshening of the North Atlantic, raising concerns that the AMOC may soon be disrupted.

-In this dissertation, we estimate Arctic freshwater flux from three sources that are undergoing rapid increases and can be estimated from remote observations: the Greenland ice sheet, CAA glaciers and Arctic sea ice.
-Among them, freshwater flux from Greenland is the largest component, which is estimated by using GRACE data and RACMO2.3 model [Ettema et al., 2009, Noel et al., 2015].
-Since Labrador Sea Water is an important component of the dense southward return flow of the AMOC, changes in Labrador Sea Water can be an indicator of changes in the AMOC.
-In this dissertation, we compare our freshwater flux estimates to properties of Labrador Sea Water in order to investigate the possible impact of increased freshwater flux on AMOC.
+In this dissertation, I estimate Arctic freshwater flux from three sources that are undergoing rapid increases and can be estimated from remote observations: the Greenland ice sheet, CAA glaciers and Arctic sea ice.
+Among these, freshwater flux from Greenland is the largest component, and estimated with GRACE data and RACMO2.3 model [Ettema et al., 2009, Noel et al., 2015].
+The pattern of coastal currents around Greenland tends to focus coastal waters towards the Labrador Sea, an important “incubator” for dense, North Atlantic Deep Water (NADW).
+Southward return flow of NADW is an important component of the AMOC, hence any disruption of density balance in the may be a leading indicator of changes to the AMOC.
+In this dissertation, I compare freshwater flux estimates to properties of Labrador Sea Water and suggest that increased freshwater flux here is starting to impact the AMOC.